1. Blog

 7. Start with a standout header.

-The header is the easiest part of the letter to write but the hardest to design – and the design is important.
+The header is the easiest part of the letter to write but the hardest to design — and the design is important.
 This is why we recommend using a cover letter template where the design is already done for you.
-Resume.io offers dozens of cover letter templates and 150+ cover letter examples and writing guides.
-Find one you like, click on it, and you’ll be guided through the simple steps to making it your own.
+Resume.io offers dozens of templates featuring a variety of distinctive header designs.
+We'll discuss the advantages of using a cover letter template in more detail later on.

-The design of your resume and cover letter should be a matching set, using the same cover letter fonts , styles and colors.
+The design of your resume and cover letter should be a matching set, using the same fonts, styles and colors.
 This gives you a “visual brand” and makes it clear that these two documents were meant to go together.
 If the styles are totally different, it may look like you wrote a new letter and paired it with an old resume, or vice versa.
 So when choosing a cover letter template, find a resume template that matches it.

 8. In proper business letter style, you need the recipient’s name and address too.